-Why Paper Napkin Decoupage?
+Why Use Paper Napkins For Decoupage?

-It is easy to wet and tear the edges of paper napkins to create a feather edge which again makes the decoupage look seamless.
+6. Paper napkin decoupage is so delicate it can appear like the image has been printed onto the object.
+It is easy to wet and tear the edges of paper napkins to create a feather edge, making the decoupage look seamless.

-7. Paper napkin decoupage can be used instead of paint to update tired and dated objects such as planters and picture frames.
+9. Paper napkin decoupage can be used instead of paint to update tired and dated objects such as planters and picture frames.

 How To Print Onto Paper Napkins